Here's How Theresa May Is Going To Launch A General Election

 On Tuesday morning, Theresa May caught political journalists and opponents off-guard with a surprise announcement that she would like to hold a general election on 8 June – after months of declaring there would be no early election.

-Unlike most former prime ministers, however May does not have the power to unilaterally implement her decision, which she said she'd reached "recently and reluctantly".
+Unlike most former prime ministers, however, May does not have the power to unilaterally implement her decision, which she said she'd made "recently and reluctantly".

 Until 2010, prime ministers had the power to announce elections any time they wished, subject to having an election at least every five years, and giving a notice period of at least around five weeks between announcement and voting.